peiche/cover/README.txt

 1.6.0
 - Added overlay color option: dark or light.
+- Added Unslider for more than one featured post.
+- Increased featured post maximum from one to five.
 - Tweaked profile layout for small screens.
 - Tweaked post spacing for small screens.